MasterJ767/Python-MatPlotLib/README.md

 - `python uniplot.py average` - This will return the average length of a protein chain.

-- `python uniplot.py plot` - This will display a bar chart which represents the average length of protein chains by the highest taxonomic rank.
+- `python uniplot.py plot-bar` - This will display a bar chart which represents the average length of protein chains by the highest taxonomic rank.

+- `python uniplot.py plot-pie`